ayshansafarova/Hospital-/README.md

 # Hospital Management
 ## Console App

-There are some departments and these doctors.
+There are some departments and these departments' doctors.
 You can add, show, change, remove some details including 8 operations overall

 ## Operations